Blue Loops, Cepheids, and Forays into Axions: Axion Constraints from the Existence of Massive Cepheids

 While stopping the evolution right at the edge of the red strip is our criterion, for heavier stars this criterion is sometimes difficult to fulfill since the evolution becomes highly sensitive to changes in energy loss.
 A small change in the coupling, at the level of $\Delta g_{10} \sim \mathcal{O}(10^{-4})$, can completely remove the blue loop instead of stopping it at the red edge.
 To address this, we create two models: one where the blue loop is entirely eliminated with a slightly higher coupling, and another where the blue loop persists with a lower coupling.
 For example, in the 8 $M_{\odot}$ model, the blue loop is eliminated at $g_{10}=1.2254$, while it remains at $g_{10}=1.2253$.
 Instead of selecting a single model to calculate the axion constraint presented later in Eq.~\ref{linift}, we employ both models.
 This approach is applied to models with masses greater than 7 $M_{\odot}$.

 At this stage, the fact that values of $g_{10}$ must be so finely tuned to eliminate the blue loop might give reasons to pause; the elimination, at that level of precision, may be an artifact of the stellar evolution interpolation in \texttt{MESA}, rather than an accurate representation of the effect of axions.
 To a certain extent, this ambiguity is difficult to resolve without adopting a finer resolution for the cell thickness in the simulations, or upgrading the simulations in other non-trivial ways.
+The elimination of the blue loop for such extremely small changes of $g_{10}$ could also be due to underlying physical processes, which would require further study and more extensive simulations.
 However, it should be kept in mind that this is not a precision study: the blue loop does in fact vanish, for example in the case of the $9 M_\odot$ model, between $g_{10} = 0.83$ and $g_{10} = 0.84$, or, being even less precise, between $g_{10} = 0.8$ and $g_{10} = 0.9$.
 Presenting our results with fewer significant digits would not alter the overall physics statement that axion energy loss causes the blue loop to vanish, or improve/diminish the strengths of our constraints in a very meaningful way.
 As such, we choose to display as many significant digits in $g_{10}$ as we obtain from the current \texttt{MESA} simulation.

 In Fig.~\ref{fig:varyingmassconstraints}, we plot the value of $g_{10}$ at which the blue loop just stops at the red edge of the instability strip, for models simulated in our work.
 The purple line provides a linear fit.
 We were unable to generate blue loops for models with masses larger than $9 M_\odot$ on \texttt{MESA} for $\alpha_{\rm ov} = 0.1$, even with $g_{10} = 0$.
 The inability of stellar evolutionary codes to produce blue loops for Cepheids above $9 M_\odot$ as long as overshoot is incorporated, even with reasonable conditions for other input parameters, has been observed generally across various simulation suites - for more details, we refer to \cite{10.1093/mnras/stu2666}.
 The blue loop is inhibited for $10 M_\odot$ and heavier models at solar metallicities due to the limited inward penetration of the convective envelope.